 - Hoop traps with bait buckets, a floating device (like a capped plastic gallon jug of air), and rope to tie the trap to an object (like a tree trunk) on the bank of the body of water.
-They can be purchased treated (with an oil-based product that extends the life of the trap) or untreated.
+Hoop traps can be purchased treated (with an oil-based product that extends the life of the trap) or untreated.
 Hoop nets with hoops and nets of various sizes and meshes can be purchased.
-We usually use 2.5 feet hoop traps with 1.5 inch mesh
+We usually use 2.5 feet hoop traps with 1.5-inch mesh

 - Turtle shells (or simulated ones created from Styrofoam bowls-Appendix B)

 - Turtle replicas (optional)

-- Relevant data sheets (Appendix A)
+- Data sheets (Appendix A)

 - Clipboards

 - Field guides

 - Waders (chest waders are recommended but hip waders might be useful)

-- · Heavy leather or rubber gloves to protect hands from scratches or bites
+- Heavy leather or rubber gloves to protect hands from scratches or bites

-- Large storage containers, such as 10-gallon plastic buckets or large plastic empty kitty litter containers, to hold animals removed from traps
+- Large storage containers, such as 10-gallon plastic buckets or large plastic empty clean kitty litter containers, to hold animals removed from traps

 - Calipers

-- Spring scales or pan scales
+- Spring scales or digital pan scales

 - Thermometer

-- Bait of choice (we typically use canned sardines packed in water but have also tried hotdogs and chicken parts)
+- Bait of choice (canned sardines packed in water, hotdogs and chicken parts)

 - GPS (or a GPS app on a phone)